fatvivian/cs498rk-mp3/README.md

 #### Requirements

 1. Your database should be on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 It should contain at least 20 users and 100 tasks (about half of which should be completed) (**We provided scripts for you in the database_scripts folder.
-Read below how to use these scripts**).
+Read below how to use these scripts**). ***NOTE: Please add "Allow access from anywhere" to your cluster in the IP Whitelist"***(This is usually not a good practice in real use.
+Here is just easier for us to grade your codes)

 2. Responses from your API should be a JSON object with two fields.
 The first field should be named `message` and should contain a human readable String.
 The second field should be named `data` and should contain the actual JSON response object.
 For example, here is a valid response: